nik8singh/bikestation/README.md

 # NDSU Bike Station Finder
-This applications helps user find the closest NDSU bike station from their location.
+This applications helps user find the closest NDSU bike station from their location in Fargo,ND.

 ## API:
 - Bike stations are stored in sqlight database "bike_locations" with following columns : Id, latitude, longitude, and name
 - Restful API is created with Python Flask which runs on "http://127.0.0.1:5000/"
-- "http://127.0.0.1:5000/" URL takes user to the only home page
+- "http://127.0.0.1:5000/" URL redirects user to the home page
 - "http://127.0.0.1:5000/search?address=#&city=#&state=#&zipcode=#" URL is the GET API call to fetch the closest bike location
 - Following libraries are installed Flask, flask_restful, flask_sqlalchemy, and geopy